sebastian-weisshaar/Autodiff/README.md

 **Example 1:**

-Given the scalar function
+Given the scalar function:
 $$f(x) = \log(x) + \sin(x)$$

-Below we demonstrate how to calculate the function value and derivative using both forward and backward mode at $x=1$.
+We demonstrate how to calculate the function value and derivative using both forward and backward mode at $x=1$.

 ```Python
 import autodiff as AD